Pode | Yngvill Hopen

 • Our production advisor registers and approves the applications and checks the formal requirements.

-• The film consultant and production adviser then process the application, and may ask applicants for updates and/or meetings to clarify elements.
+• The film and game consultant and production advisor then process the application, and may ask applicants for updates and possible clarifying meetings.

 • During this period, the applicant can request a meeting with the film consultant.

-• The film consultant then gives their assessment, and together with the CEO, they prepare a recommendation for the Western Norway Film Fund's Board of Directors.
+• The film and game consultant then gives their assessment, and together with the general manager, they prepare a recommendation for the board of the West Norwegian Film Center.

 • The board makes the final decision.
 All applicants are notified of the outcome, before we publish the decision on our website and in our newsletters.

-• Games in Norwegian (Bokmål and/or Nynorsk) or Sami, aimed at children and young people.
+1. games in Norwegian (Bokmål and/or Nynorsk) or Sami for children and young people

-• Projects that can contribute to the development of talented skilled workers in the regional game industry.
+4. projects that can contribute to the development of talented professionals in the computer games industry

 • Requests for payments must be sent as an EHF invoice.